RoseTeague/Graphene_Tight_Binding/README.md

 ## 1. Setup

-This script is written in python 3 and uses only pre-installed modules **(numpy, matplotlib, scipy)**
+This script is written in python 3 and uses pre-installed modules (numpy, matplotlib, scipy) and the cv2 module, installation instruction below.

 All modules for the **crystal structure**, **initial wavepacket**, **Tight Binding Hamiltonian**, and **solvers** have been included for **square (S)** and **hexagonal (G)** lattices.
-Additionally, an **animate.py** file in included to produce .mp4 files and, most importantly, the **DD_Main.py** file, which should be the only file you need to modify for simulate different systems.
+Additionally, an **animate.py** file in included to produce .mp4 files and, most importantly, the **DD_Main.py** file, which will be the only file you need to modify to simulate different systems.

 Once you have downlaoded these, install cv2 using the command below which will be